 Located across from Aroma Coffee Shop, so you can have a latte while you wait for Mitch to fix your car (you could pick one up for Mitch, too).

-BCAA certified, these guys do a real good job towing.
+BCAA certified these guys do a really good job towing.

 People’s Drug Mart

-Colleen is the friendliest pharmacist around.
+Colleen and Clay are the friendliest pharmacists around.
 Located in Quathiaski Cove.

 Quadra Children’s Centre

 This is a very good daycare, with kind-hearted folk creating healthy snacks and fun games for local and visiting kids.